 I only regret it took so long to stumble upon this excellent solution.
 So does Poochie.

 Mechanical Repairability: Hinges & Screws

 Hinges always wear out.
-The historical record shows that cute iron hinges secured with small steel screws, while inexpensive and “historically correct,” always fail, usually sooner than later, as Murphy dictates.
+The historical record shows that artistic iron hinges secured with small steel screws, while inexpensive and “historically correct,” always fail, usually sooner than later, as Murphy dictates.
 And when they fail, Murphy also ensures that they cause interference and secondary damage.

-Would you use flimsy sheet-metal cabinet hinges to secure the tailgate of your pickup truck knowing that one day you may see that same tailgate in your rear-view mirror scattering festive sparks as it skates down the highway behind you?
+Would you use flimsy sheet-metal cabinet hinges to secure the tailgate of your pickup truck knowing that one day you may see that same tailgate in your rear-view mirror scattering festive sparks as it skates over the highway behind you?
 Why would you put them on your toolchest?

 Being in the construction industry I know the solution to hinge durability is to use more, bigger, corrosion-proof hinges because larger internal bearing/wear surfaces free of abrasive iron oxide wear slower and keep things tighter.
 Think stainless-steel or brass door hinges.
 Commercial ball bearing door hinges are good too, but the bearings are oriented for an axial load, not a side load, so the cost-benefit analysis of bearings in this application is weak.

 But I digress.
 How does one plan for repairability in the case of hinges?
 The answer is simple: “R&R,” as in “remove and replace.”
 Let’s look at “replacement” first.